 Baking Log 12 – 02.10.2012

-Please, *puppy eyes, blinking, blinking* don’t give up on me.
+Please, *puppy eyes looking up* don’t give up on me.

-I used to make flans that came out like this.
-They were imperfect with spotted skin like acnes on a pretty girl’s face; it kinda ruined of the appetite, didn’t it?
+I used to make flans that came out like this. 😦 They were imperfect with spotted skin like acne on a pretty girl’s face; it kinda ruined the whole thing, didn’t it?
 Moreover, it actually tastes a lot worse than it should have.
 Below image is for reference purpose only, no offense intended.

 Now, I can make flan like this: smooth, flawless skin, and the taste, need not to speak more, a bit of heaven melt on your tongue.